 - All metal plans offer essential health benefits (such as doctor visits, hospital care, prescriptions, and maternity care).
 They also include certain preventive services at no cost.

 - The most affordable level generally offers lower premiums but higher copays, coinsurance, and deductibles.
 The other levels generally have higher premiums but lower copays, coinsurance, and deductibles.

 - If you qualify, you'll have the additional option of a Catastrophic plan (known as Minimum Coverage in California) which is usually a high-deductible plan with low monthly premiums.
 (The Hawaii region doesn't offer a Catastrophic plan.)

 - In general, you can only change or apply for health care coverage during the annual open enrollment period.
 But if you have a qualifying life event, you may be able to change or apply for coverage for a limited time before or after this event occurs.
 This is called a special enrollment period.

 For more information on special enrollment periods and qualifying life events, visit kp.org/specialenrollment.

 Kaiser Permanente members

-link directly to the marketplace for your region here.
+Link directly to the health benefit exchange for your region here.